 scientific name: Bactrocera oleae (Rossi) (Insecta: Diptera: Tephritidae)

-Introduction - Distribution - Description - Life Cycle and Biology - Hosts - Management - Selected References
+Introduction - Distribution - Description - Life Cycle and Biology - Hosts - Damage - Management - Selected References

 Figure 1.
 Third instar larva of the olive fruit fly, Bactrocera oleae (Rossi).
 Photograph by Giancarlo Dessì, Istituto Professionale Statale per l'Agricoltura e l'Ambiente "Cettolini" di Cagliari.

 The olive fruit fly is found almost anywhere cultivated olives are grown or wild olives naturally occur.
 The olive fruit fly has been reported in Africa, the Canary Islands, the Middle East, China, California, Mexico, and Central America (Daane and Johnson 2010; Nardi et al. 2005).
 As of 2015, it has not been reported as established in Georgia or Florida.

 Eggs: The female fly deposits an egg inside the developing olive fruit, so it is not visible unless the fruit is cut open.
 Females typically deposit one egg per olive (Ant et al. 2012) on smaller fruit (< 1 cm3) (Yokoyana et al. 2006).
 Newly deposited eggs of the olive fruit fly are opaque and creamy white in color.
 Eggs are about 0.74 mm long and 0.21 mm wide (Genc 2014).
 The shape is typical of tephritid fruit fly eggs – elongated and somewhat curved.
 They maintain this appearance until hatch time, when the first instar larva is visible through the chorion (the membrane surrounding the egg) (Genc 2014).